hliuleo/researchcode/heat_map/README.md

-# This folder contains multiple block functions writing in Matlab to plot a [heat map] of a N*2 dataset
+# This folder contains multiple block functions written in Matlab to plot a [heat map] of a N*2 dataset

 * [getBin](getBin.m)
 * [calFreeEnergy](calFreeEnergy.m)